lorians22/ChickenMap/README.md

 | -c             | --clear_key   | Key to remove coordinate from screen and Excel file (a-z, 0-9) | c                 |
 | -d             | --duration    | Duration of coordinates on screen, in seconds                  | 5                 |

 Full options are available in the `options.txt` file.
-You can open this file with Notepad (Windows) or TextEdit (MacOS), or your favorite text editor, if you have one.
+You can open this file with Notepad (Windows), TextEdit (MacOS), or your favorite text editor, if you have one.
 Make sure to save the file after you change options.
 Any option not entered at the command line will default to the one stored in this file.
 Here, you can also edit font, font color, font scale, and font thickness.
 See the comments in the file for limitations.

 You can change all the settings you want in `options.txt` and just type `py chickenMap.py VIDEO_PATH` into the command line, and the program will use the settings you entered into `options.txt`.
 Options entered at command line are saved to `options.txt` so you don't have to retype them each time.